Question: How do you find time to do so much reading?

 Audiobooks on the Road

 Whether you are embarking on a thousand-mile road trip or simply commuting across town, make the best use of that time by listening to audiobooks as you drive.
-Christian Audio gives away one free audiobook per month, no strings attached.
+Subscribe to Audible to get instant access to a huge library of books for your listening pleasure, or check out the public domain titles available on Librivox.
+Alternatively, you can download one audiobook per month from Christian Audio (their choice of titles) completely free, no strings attached.

 As a homeschool mom, I do a lot of reading connected with school.
-Every year, I read several math and science textbooks cover-to-cover, on top of all the history, biographies, poetry, and “living books.”
+Every year, I read several math and science textbooks cover-to-cover, on top of all the history, biographies, poetry, and “living books” that comprise our homeschool curriculum.
 Even if you don’t homeschool, if you routinely help your children with their homework, you’ll likely get some good reading in while doing so.

 I’ve been trying to stay off my digital devices on Sundays.
 We attend an 8 AM worship service, then devote the rest of the day to food, fun, and fellowship with family and friends.
 But we often enjoy a bit of a lull on Sunday afternoons, and I usually spend at least part of that reading.